sandboxie-plus/Sandboxie/README.md

 - SuperMaxusa, lufog - Ukrainian
 - GunGunGun - Vietnamese

-New translators are encouraged to look at the [Localization notes and tips](https://git.io/J9G19) before creating a pull request.
+All translators are encouraged to look at the [Localization notes and tips](https://git.io/J9G19) before sending a new translation.

 ## 🤝 Support the project